eddmann/eddmann.github.io/_posts/2014/2014-02-17-understanding-python-wsgi-with-examples.md

 ```

 Using the single-threaded [WSGI reference](http://docs.python.org/3.3/library/wsgiref.html) implementation provided with Python is a great choice for experimenting with these lower-level concepts.
-You will notice that as the example is written for Python 3 we must return an iterable (in this case a list) with declared 'byte' content inside.
+You will notice that as the example is written for Python 3, we must return an iterable (in this case a list) with declared 'byte' content inside.

 ## Post Example

-Now that we are familiar with the basic structure of a WSGI compliant application we can now experiment with a more practical example.
+Now that we are familiar with the basic structure of a WSGI compliant application, we can experiment with a more practical example.
-Below we provide the client with a simple form which posts a supplied 'name' for the application to greet accordingly.
+Below, we provide the client with a simple form which posts a supplied 'name' for the application to greet accordingly.

 ```python
 import cgi